 One second might not look like a lot to you at the moment.
 But think about it this way…

-Getting 50% of your WordPress posts/pages down by one second could add up to a massive reduction in overall page speed time.
+Getting 50% of your WordPress posts/pages down by one second could greatly reduce overall page speed time.

 Just think about it…

 Imagify offers both an online image optimization tool and the installation of an in-house WordPress plugin.

 So if you don’t want to install another WordPress plugin, you can use the Imagify online website for all your image optimization process.

 Either way, you need an account to use Imagify for all your image optimization.